|CNY Hiking HOME PAGE||Adirondack State Campgrounds||West-Central Adirondacks||Black River Wild Forest|

-Remsen Falls Trail - This 9.2 mile hiking/biking trail is accessed from the Nicks Lake Loop Trail and features the only lean to in the Nicks Lake area.
+Remsen Falls Trail - This 9.2 mile hiking/biking trail is accessed from the Nicks Lake Loop Trail and features the Remsen Falls lean to.
 This trail takes you to the confluence of the Middle & South Branches of the Moose River.
 The trail follows Nicks Creek, South Branch of the Moose River as well as the Middle Branch of the Moose River.

 Nicks Lake Loop Trail - Remsen Falls Trail junction

 Deer in the picnic area at Nicks Lake